Homemade Sugar-Free Ketchup Recipe

 Finishing and Storing Your Homemade Ketchup

-After the mixture is at the consistency you desire, use an immersion blender to break down the peels and any stray seeds that remained.
+After the mixture is at the consistency you desire, use a food processor or an immersion blender to break down the peels and any stray seeds that remained.
 Continue to blend until you achieve a smooth texture.

 If you are planning on water bath canning your Sugar-Free Tomato Ketchup, it is a good practice to check the acidity level of the tomatoes.
 This is done simply by using PH strips dipped in the final mixture.